solomonyaw/Transport-Fare-Prices-Prediction-System/README.md

  This is a machine learning model for predicting the price of transport fair using regression analysis algorithm.The system was trained with some dataset which have been labeled for supervised learning.

 # Dataset
-The data contains in the data fields contain the following fields:
+The data in the data fields contain the following fields:

   vendor_id: Unique ID of the taxi vendor.